reekoooooooo/reverse-shelling/README.md

 # reverse-shelling
-Reverse Shell Simulation and Malware Analysis (Educational) 🔐 Project Title:
+Reverse Shell Simulation and Malware Analysis (Educational) 🔐
-“Reverse Shell Simulation and Malware Analysis (Educational)”

 Built and analyzed a simulated reverse shell using Python to better understand how remote access malware operates in real-world environments.
 The project was executed in a fully isolated virtual lab using Kali Linux, where I: